MGM Grand Las Vegas

-The MGM Grand Las Vegas is a hotel and casino located on the Las Vegas Strip in Paradise, Nevada.
+The MGM Grand Las Vegas, often called The Grand Hotel or The MGM is a hotel and casino located on the Las Vegas Strip in Nevada.
 It is owned by Vici Properties and operated by MGM Resorts International.
-The resort was developed by Kirk Kerkorian through his company, MGM Grand, Inc. Kerkorian had previously developed another MGM Grand, opened on the Strip in 1973, renamed Bally's in 1986, and again renamed Horseshoe in 2022.
+The resort was developed by Kirk Kerkorian through his company, MGM Grand, Inc. Kerkorian had previously developed another MGM Grand, which opened on the Strip in 1973, was renamed Bally's in 1986, and was again renamed Horseshoe in 2022.

-Planning began in 1989 for the new MGM Grand.
+Planning for the new MGM Grand began in 1989.
 The resort opened on December 18, 1993.
 With more than 5,000 rooms, it was the largest hotel in the world at the time of its opening.
 Much of the hotel is 30 stories, excluding a 14-story section, which originally opened as the Marina Hotel in 1975.
 The MGM Grand includes a 171500 sqft casino, the world's largest at the time of opening.
-The resort's dominant theme was the 1939 MGM film The Wizard of Oz, although such theming would be removed during a two-year renovation that began in 1996.
+The resort's dominant theme was the 1939 MGM film The Wizard of Oz, although this theming was removed during a two-year renovation that began in 1996.

 The MGM originally opened with a theme park, MGM Grand Adventures, which operated on 33 acre northeast of the resort.
 The total cost for the MGM Grand and its theme park was $1 billion.
 MGM Grand Adventures closed in 2000, with the property replaced by The Signature at MGM Grand, a condo hotel; and a Topgolf attraction.

 The MGM has featured restaurants from several prominent chefs, including Emeril Lagasse, Michael Mina, and Joël Robuchon.
 From 1997 to 2012, it also included Studio 54, a nightclub featuring memorabilia from the original Studio 54 in New York.
 The resort has several entertainment venues, including the MGM Grand Garden Arena.
 Longtime shows at the resort have included Kà and magician David Copperfield.